hyperledger-archives/sawtooth-core/docs/source/_templates/sdk_TP_tutorial.rst

 Prerequisites
 =============

-This tutorial assumes that you have gone through :doc:`/app_developers_guide/intro_to_sawtooth` and are familiar with the concepts introduced there.
+This tutorial assumes that you have gone through :doc:`/app_developers_guide/getting_started` and are familiar with the concepts introduced there.

-Prior to going through this tutorial, you should have a working Sawtooth environment.
-Specific setup instructions are available in :doc:`/app_developers_guide/environment_setup`.
+You should be familiar with the concepts introduced in the :doc:`/app_developers_guide/getting_started` guide and have a working Sawtooth environment prior to completing this tutorial.

 The Transaction Processor
 =========================